 - Other Gluten Free Desserts – No Bake Vegan Cheesecake & Gluten Free Pumpkin Scones

-- Special Beverages – So Delicious Vegan Egg Nog; Apple Cider; Vegan Mochas – This can be made Sugar & Coffee Free too without anyone knowing!
+- Special Beverages – So Delicious Vegan Egg Nog; Apple Cider; Vegan Mochas (so good you can sneak in the caffeine free, sugar free beverage without anyone knowing the difference)

 NOTE: If you are cooking a meal or dish for somebody with life threatening allergies, it is VERY IMPORTANT to avoid ALL cross contamination with your other foods.
 I can’t stress this enough… I know people that can have an allergic reactions from just smelling peanuts, and others who react from residual traces of dairy.
 When in doubt ask & take the extra steps to avoid a catastrophe.

 I’d love to hear your ideas on how you accommodate special diets around the Holidays… What ingredients do you avoid and what dishes do you make?

 If you’re new to this site, please be sure to sign-up for our newsletter (below), so you won’t miss any new Recipes!